Radial Oscillations of Viscous Stars: Results

 Stars cannot be arbitrarily compact.
 Increasing the central density beyond a certain critical threshold results in the star being unstable: arbitrarily small radial perturbations grow exponentially in time, signaling the collapse of the star under its own gravity~\cite{Chandrasekhar_1964}.
 The precise threshold $\epsilon_c^*$ depends on the equation of state and has been thoroughly characterized for perfect fluid stars~\cite{Kokkotas:2000up}.
 This has also been studied nonlinearly~\cite{Gabler:2009yt}, showing good agreement with perturbative predictions.
 In this section, we study the impact of viscosity on the radial perturbations of viscous stars close to and above the threshold of gravitational collapse.

 Our key findings are as follows.
-First, we show that in Eckart hydrodynamics, viscosity does not modify the perfect fluid threshold of gravitational collapse.
-This has been anticipated through analytic arguments in Ref.~\cite{Caballero_2025} in the small viscosity regime, and here we provide numerical evidence for this at large viscosities.
+First, we numerically demonstrate that viscosity in Eckart hydrodynamics does not modify the perfect fluid threshold of gravitational collapse, as has been shown through analytic arguments in Ref.~\cite{Caballero_2025}.
 Second, we show that viscosity can significantly affect how rapidly this instability ensues: we find that viscosity shifts the timescale of the instability by an amount which scales proportionally with $\zeta$, dominating the inviscid contribution for $\zeta\gtrsim10^{30}\,\viscgs$.
 We provide numerical evidence that the threshold of collapse \emph{is} modified by viscosity in BDNK hydrodynamics, but this modification is small.
 These results are summarized in Figs.~\ref{fig:UnstableEckart}--\ref{fig:BDNK_unstable_branch}.

 The left panel of Fig.~\ref{fig:UnstableEckart} shows the imaginary part of the Eckart fundamental mode $\rm{Im}(\omega_{0})$ as a function of the central density close to the threshold of collapse.
 Notice that $\rm{Im}(\omega_0)<0$ corresponds to \emph{damped} modes and $\rm{Im}(\omega_0)>0$ to \emph{exponentially growing} modes. \emph{All} the curves cross the $\mathrm{Im}(\omega)=0$ axis at the same $\epsilon_{c}$, irrespective of how viscous the star is.
 Implementing a root-finding algorithm such that $\rm{Im}(\omega)=0$, we find that the threshold for stability is given by $\epsilon_{c}^*\approx5.663\times10^{15}\epscgs$, which agrees to within $14$ decimal places for all the viscosities (including a perfect fluid $\hat{\zeta}=0$).
 The onset of instability of an Eckart star with EoS B is similarly independent of the viscosity.
 On either side of this threshold, the gradient of the curves depend on the viscosity of the star.
 In particular, the instability rate $\rm{Im}(\omega_0)$ at a fixed $\epsilon_{c}>\epsilon_{c}^{*}$ decreases with bulk viscosity.